AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   another.
 Other models mostly confuse Ottawa & Toronto for one another, and not for Vancouver.

 - Arsenal has the best performance in identifying all cities.
-It is closely followed by kNN in Vancouver and Ottawa, and CNN in Toronto.

 ## Conclusion